 What happens next after NFS Timeout?

+In NFS timeout issue, we can use tcpdump to capture packets.
 After a major timeout, the message:

 NFS server host not responding still trying